 In order to configure this feature, you must be an administrator of the program.
 This ability is usually given to program coordinators and directors but it can be granted to any faculty member through the admin portal.

 Once you're logged in as an administrator on the website, start by clicking on the admin tab in the left-hand menu.
-From here you'll see all of the configuration options for your program.
-Under EVALUATION CHANNEL CUSTOMIZATIONS and All Channels you'll see an entry for either Residents As Evaluators or Fellows as Evaluators:
+Under Evaluation Customization you'll see an entry for either Residents As Evaluators or Fellows as Evaluators:

 After clicking that, you'll be greeted with a quick explanation of the feature and a toggle to enable the feature.
 Let's cover some one important point before we enable this feature: